 “I didn’t know someone sued me.”
 That is not uncommon.
 But the Clerk of the Court will show a judgment against you.

-A Wage Garnishment is a demand that your employer pay them 15% of your gross income: not net income.
+A Wage Garnishment demands that your employer pays them 15% of your gross income: not net income.
 For example, gross income is $600 per week the deduction is $90.

-- Offer a repayment plan to the creditor (almost never works);
+Offer a repayment plan to the creditor (rarely works).

-- Grin and bear it (thinking it will be paid off soon but that may not be true);
+Grin and bear it (thinking it ends soon, but that may not be true).

 A creditor obtains a money judgment against you.
 Then they serve your employer with a) a Wage Deduction Order, or: b) a Citation to Discover Assets on a 3rd party.
 The 3rd party is your employer.